|

 whether these can find a nest site since all but one islet where fishes lay

+their eggs are now submerged under deep water.
 When fishers realized that the Mun would never be plentiful again and that

 their fishing heritage continued for generations would have to end, they got